 Penalties For Filing False Claims For Workers' Compensation

 Do Workers' Compensation Claims show up on background checks?
 No, they are only available to the current and previous employer and the court.

-How can you data help prevent false Workers' Compensation Claims?
+How can data help prevent false Workers' Compensation Claims?
 Public data on employees can show up in background checks and help identify false claims.